shorepine/tulipcc/docs/tulip_api.md

  * [`drums`](https://github.com/bwhitman/tulipcc/blob/main/tulip/shared/py/drums.py)
  * [`voices`](https://github.com/bwhitman/tulipcc/blob/main/tulip/shared/py/voices.py)

+If you want to edit these programs on Tulip, find editable versions in `/sys/ex/my_X.py`, like `/sys/ex/my_drums.py`.

 You can see running multitasking apps with `tulip.running_apps`, which is a dict by app name.
 This lets you set or inspect parameters of running apps. `tulip.repl_screen` always returns the REPL UIScreen.
 You can programtically switch apps with e.g. `tulip.app('drums')`.
 The current running UIScreen is `tulip.current_uiscreen()`.